skyrim-multiplayer/skymp/docs/docs_server_configuration_reference.md

 ## sweetPieMinimumPlayersToStart

 The minimal amount of players to begin deathmatch.
 This setting is sweetpie only and does not affect vanilla server.
-By default is 5.
+Default is 5.

 ```json5
 {